JingChengGu/FLARE-website/Readme.txt

-This is team B15-01's FLARE website repository.
+This is team B15-01's website repository.